📄 PDF Version

 Skills

-Data Science: Python, PyTorch, Scikit-Learn, Polars, Jupyter, MATLAB, Git/GitHub, bash, LaTeX, SQL, High-performance computing (HPC), experiment tracking (DVC, MLFlow), continuous integration (CircleCI) Languages: Slovenian (first language), English (fluent), French (fluent)
+Data Science: Python, PyTorch, Scikit-Learn, Polars, Jupyter, MATLAB, Git/GitHub, bash, LaTeX, SQL, High-performance computing (HPC), experiment tracking (DVC, MLFlow), continuous integration (CircleCI)

 Experience

-CIB Mango Tree • Washington, DC • Sep.
+Developer and Data Scientist • CIB Mango Tree • Washington, DC • Sep.
 2024 - present

 Assistant Research Scientist • Department of Psychological and Brain Sciences, Johns Hopkins University • Feb.
 2024 - Jan.
 2025

-Curated data, built regression models of intracranial EEG, contributed to open source tools • Analyzed internal representations of language models (AI interpretability research) • Lead a team of graduate students in computational neuroscience methods and research design
+Curated data, built regression models of intracranial EEG, contributed to open source tools (example contribution) • Analyzed internal representations of language models (AI interpretability research) • Lead a team of graduate students in computational neuroscience methods and research design

 Proposed project and obtained an international travel grant (Slovenian Research Agency) • Developed a pipeline testing retrieval capacities of language models across training and scale (14M to 12B parameters) • Wrote and published final report